nguyenhphilip/camino/content/posts/gone.md

 The sky was poppy red, M’s favorite flower and color, a deep and radiant crimson.

-The journey had just begun.
+The journey had only just begun.

 ![](/../images/gone.jpg)